About

 I have developed the weaving techniques in silver and gold that I use to create unique jewellery pieces throughout 26 years of jewellery-making.

 My contemporary jewellery series have been exhibited in galleries in the UK, Ireland, Japan, Brazil and the USA and are sold worldwide.
+My jewellery is in the personal collection of actor Orlando Bloom and may be purchased at my online shop.

 Parallel to the jewellery-making, I have produced two ‘green design’ work series of contemporary objects and sculptural lighting pieces designed and made in collaboration with wood artist Garvan McGrane and inspired by the elements water and air.

-bespoke ‘green design’ interior sculptures
+‘green design’ sculptures

 Designed and made in collaboration with wood artist Garvan McGrane.
 Our common interest lies in re-assessing materials, with a true open mind.
-Reclaimed and re-used materials are the focus of the objects series- their inherent qualities are brought out in every piece.
+Reclaimed and re-used materials are the focus of the sculptural objects series– their inherent qualities are brought out in every piece.

 Compact fluorescent lamps (which use up to a quarter of the electricity of incandescent bulbs therefore they have a key role in the efforts to fight climate change) are used in ALL lighting pieces.
 Sustainably managed wood is used in all sculptures.